nets4geeks/acctp/index.md

 The ACCTP catalog is used as a source of domain specific threat model for the [ontology-driven threat modeling](https://owasp.org/www-project-ontology-driven-threat-modeling-framework/) of cloud systems with Data flow diagrams (DFDs).
-Also, You can use the OWL ontology to make DL queries, for example, with the Protege editor, and the RDF dataset to create the SPARQL requests with the Apache Jena tool.
+Also, you can use the OWL ontology to make DL queries, for example, with the Protege editor, and the RDF dataset to create the SPARQL requests with the Apache Jena tool.

 ## Content